 - Don’t get locked in – lock in fees is archaic and wrong in my view – if the adviser is good enough, they shouldn’t need them.
 Don’t get trapped.

-The most important aspect of financial planning, and therefore the selecting an adviser, will be their understanding of what is important to you: your financial responsibilities, your goals, and your aspirations.
+The most important aspect of financial planning, and therefore the selecting a financial adviser, will be their understanding of what is important to you: your financial responsibilities, your goals, and your aspirations.

 What to listen out for: